Tabriz: Contemporary era

 Thanks to the geographical closeness to the West and to communications with nearby countries' enlightenment movements, Tabriz became the centre of the Iranian Constitutional Revolution movements between 1905 and 1911, which led to the establishment of a parliament in Iran and the formation of a constitution.
 Sattar Khan and Bagher Khan, two Tabrizi reformists who led Tabriz people's solidarity against the absolute monarchy, had a great role in achievement to the goals of Iran's constitutional revolution.
 In 1909, Tabriz was occupied by the Russian forces.
 Four months after the constitutional revolution's success, in December 1911, the Russians reinvaded Tabriz.
 After crushing the local resistance by invading Russian troops, they started suppressing the constitutional revolutionaries and residents of the city.
 Following the invasion, Russian troops executed about 1,200 of Tabriz residents.
 As a result of the campaign, Tabriz was occupied by the Russian forces between 1911 and 1917.

 From the very start of World War I, Iran declared neutrality.
 When the war erupted on a full scale, Tabriz and much of northwestern-northern Iran had already been de facto occupied by Russia for several years.
 In later years of World War I, the Ottoman troops intervened and took control of the city by defeating the Russian troops stationed there.
 By this time, the Ottoman army led by Enver Pasha threatened the whole Russian army in the Caucasus region.
 Russian troops recaptured the city from the Ottomans at a later stage of the war.
 By escalation of the revolution in Russia, the Russian armies in Iranian Azerbaijan were evacuated, and the actual power passed into the hands of the local committee of the democrat party, with Ismail Nawbari at its head.
 Following Russia's retreat, the Ottomans captured the city once again for a few months until the decisive end of the war, and retreated thereafter.
 After World War I, a new era in the county's history began.
-Reza Shah, brigadier-general of the Persian Cossack Brigade, declared himself the king of the country following a coup d'état.
+Reza Pahlavi, brigadier-general of the Persian Cossack Brigade, declared himself the king of the country following a coup d'état.
 He started with promises of modernization programs in Iran which was concentrated on the unification of the country, under the idea of one country, one nation.
 This included centralization of the power and imposing restrictions on the local culture, heritage, and language in Iranian Azerbaijan, and the city of Tabriz.
 The modernization and nationalization plan of Reza Shah continued until the surge of World War II.